sivan73/CLI-Chat_App/README.md

+## Important!!
+This repository is no longer updated and maintained, so please visit https://github.com/sivan73/CLICHATAPP for the updated repository :)

 CLI Chat Application with Websockets
 ## Overview
 The CLI Chat Application is a real-time communication tool designed to facilitate interactive conversations via a Command Line Interface (CLI).